excalibur1234/pacui/README.md

 ### Multiple installed AUR helpers
 If more than one AUR helper is installed, they are automatically used in the same order as listed [above](#dependencies) (i.e. Yay is used with priority while Pamac-cli is only used as a last resort).
 A specific AUR helper can be set with the `PACUI_AUR_HELPER` environment variable.

-Environment variables can typically be set by adding them to your /etc/environment file.
-If this file exists on your system, it can be selected using PacUI's "Edit Config Files" option:
+Environment variables can typically be set by adding them to your `/etc/environment` file.
+If this file exists on your system, it can be selected using PacUI's EDIT CINFIG FILES option:
 ```
 pacui c
 ```

 ### Diff program
-As described in [Detailed PacUI Help](#detailed-pacui-help), PacUI uses [pacdiff](https://wiki.archlinux.org/title/Pacman/Pacnew_and_Pacsave#pacdiff) for comparing .pac* files and a diff program specified by the `DIFFPROG` environment variable.
+As described in [Detailed PacUI Help](#detailed-pacui-help), PacUI uses [pacdiff](https://wiki.archlinux.org/title/Pacman/Pacnew_and_Pacsave#pacdiff) for comparing `.pac*` files and a diff program specified by the `DIFFPROG` environment variable.

-If the `DIFFPROG` environment variable is not set, PacUI uses its own diff program to (only!) show any differences in old and new .pac* files.
+If the `DIFFPROG` environment variable is not set, PacUI uses its own diff program to (only!) show any differences in old and new `.pac*` files.

 ## Useful Tips and Recommended Settings